gregorycrane/CrosbySchaeffer2.0/chaps/lesson02.md

-<figure><head>The ARCADIAN GATE</head>

-The walls of Messene still testify to the engineering skill and daring of the victor of Leuctra.
+*The ARCADIAN GATE*: The walls of Messene still testify to the engineering skill and daring of the victor of Leuctra.
 Note particularly the central doorpost of this great gate.
-It is nearly nineteen feet long.</figure>
+It is nearly nineteen feet long.

+GRC: The [Battle of Leuctra](https://en.wikipedia.org/wiki/Battle_of_Leuctra) in 371 BCE led the permanent elimination of Spartan power.
+The battle itself might have been a temporary setback but the Boeotians followed up by invading the Peloponnese and the founding of [Messene](https://en.wikipedia.org/wiki/Messene) as a defensible city in Messenia.
+Much of Spartan power had been based upon using terror to keep the inhabitants of Messenia as a subject population.
+The permanent liberation of Messenia drastically reduced the amount of labor and of resources that Spartans could extract.

 ![text](https://upload.wikimedia.org/wikipedia/commons/thumb/d/db/Spartan_Territory_Before_371_BC.png/973px-Spartan_Territory_Before_371_BC.png)
 ![text](https://github.com/gregorycrane/CrosbySchaeffer2.0/blob/main/chaps/images/leuctra-gmap.jpg?raw=true)